pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1873: Continue with Airflow Sensors

+Today I continue studying about Airflow [Sensors](https://airflow.apache.org/docs/apache-airflow/stable/_modules/airflow/sensors/base.html#BaseSensorOperator).
+I created examples DAGs to test the sensor functionality.
+I learned that by default sensors have a timeout of 7 days to wait for the condition to be true, this can be a problem for some use cases, also the poke_interval by default is 60 seconds.
+Sensors are a good feature to wait that something happen to perform another action.
+I want to create a pipeline that implements sensors but for the moment I don't have an idea about what can I do with sensors.

 ### Day 1871-72: Airflow Sensors & Debugging

 On Saturday I continue studying the Airflow 101 course, I learned about how works Airflow sensors, sensors are a way to wait for a condition